-Once GMS staff reviews project applications for eligibility and previous RTP history, the approved applications and all supporting documentation are forwarded to the Missouri Trails Advisory Board (MTAB).
+Once Department staff reviews project applications for eligibility and previous RTP history, the approved applications and all supporting documentation are forwarded to the Missouri Trails Advisory Board (MTAB).
 The MTAB evaluates the applications and assigns scores to the individual responses, which are then tallied and a cumulative score given to each application.
 The overall application score determines the project's ranking against other proposed projects.
-The board then makes funding recommendations to GMS.
-GMS staff conducts on-site pre-award inspections and risk assessments of each recommended project to confirm eligibility and ability to perform.
-Once the pre-award site inspections are completed, GMS submits the list of approved projects to the division director for approval.
-After receiving approval from the division director, GMS submits the list of recommended projects to FHWA for review to ensure they meet the federal requirements.
+The board then makes funding recommendations to the Department.
+Department staff conduct on-site pre-award inspections and risk assessments of each recommended project to confirm eligibility and ability to perform.
+Once the pre-award site inspections are completed, the Department submits the list of approved projects to the Department director, the Department submits the list of recommended projects to FHWA for review to ensure they meet the federal requirements.
 Obligation of funds would then occur after all required clearances have been obtained.